-While the influence of the number of domesticable species on the likelihood of the emergence of agriculture is evident, the role of the geographic factors requires some elaboration.
-Briefly, a larger size of the continent or landmass implied greater biodiversity and, hence, a greater likelihood that at least some species suitable for domestication would exist.
-In addition, a more pronounced East-West (relative to North-South) orientation of the major continental axis meant an easier diffusion of agricultural practices within the landmass, particularly among regions sharing similar latitudes and, hence, similar environments suitable for agriculture.
-This orientation factor, compared across continents on the world map in Figure 3, is argued by Diamond (1997) to have played a pivotal role in comparative economic development by favoring the early rise of complex agricultural civilizations on the Eurasian landmass.
+in comparative economic development by favoring the early rise of complex agricultural civilizations on the Eurasian landmass.
 Finally, certain climates are known to be more beneficial for agriculture than others.
 For instance, moderate zones encompassing the Mediterranean and marine west coast subcategories in the Köppen-Geiger climate classification system are particularly amenable for growing annual, heavy grasses whereas humid subtropical, continental and wet tropical climates are less favorable in this regard, with agriculture being almost entirely infeasible in dry and Polar climates.
-Indeed, the hypothesized influence of these exogenous factors on the Neolithic Revolution has been established empirically by Olsson and Hibbs (2005) and Putterman (2006).
+Indeed, the hypothesized influence of these exogenous factors on the Neolithic Revolution has been established empirically by Olsson and Hibbs (2005) and Putterman (2008).

-The empirical analysis in this study controls for the ultimate and proximate determinants of development in the Diamond channel using data on the aforementioned geographic and biogeographic variables from Olsson and Hibbs (2005) as well as on the timing of agricultural transitions from Putterman (2006).
-However, given the well-established empirical link between the ultimate and proximate factors in Diamond's hypothesis, the baseline regression specification for the main results focuses only on the timing of the transition to agriculture as the relevant control variable for this channel.
+The current analysis controls for the ultimate and proximate determinants of development in the Diamond channel using cross-country data on the aforementioned geographic and biogeographic variables from Olsson and Hibbs (2005) as well as on the timing of agricultural transitions from Putterman (2008).
+However, given the well-established empirical link between the ultimate and proximate factors in Diamond's hypothesis, the baseline specification focuses only on the timing of the transition to agriculture as the relevant control variable for this channel.
 The results of an extended specification that incorporates initial geographic and biogeographic factors as controls are presented to demonstrate robustness.